Safer Futures

 This multidisciplinary program combines the efforts of medical staff with trusted community-based partners to provide safety planning, services, and trauma-informed care to violently injured children and young adults.
 The program also helps to identify patients at risk of repeat violent injury and connects them with hospital- and community-based resources aimed at addressing underlying risk factors of violence.

-About Our Safer Futures Program:
+About Our Safer Futures Program

 The Hospital Violence Intervention Program at CHKD seeks to provide comprehensive care to patients who have been violently injured in the Hampton Roads community through advocacy, addressing psychological trauma, individualized service planning, and clinical case management services rendered in the hospital and community settings.